-6. A bank shall also adhere to the following with respect to relevant issues in the application of certain Accounting Standards for the bank:
+6. A bank shall also be guided by following with respect to relevant issues in the application of certain Accounting Standards for the bank.

 (1) Accounting Standard 5 - Net Profit or Loss for the Period, Prior Period Items and Changes in Accounting Policies